COVID-19 positive persons vote in Telangana Legislative Council bypoll | Politics

 Some people came to the polling stations in their own vehicles.
 Counting of votes will be taken up on October 12.

-The bypoll is necessitated due to the disqualification of sitting MLC Bhoopathi Reddy.
+The bypoll is necessitated due to the disqualification of sitting TRS MLC Bhoopathi Reddy after he switched over to the Congress at the time of the 2018 assembly elections.

 - READ MORE ON: